wyvianvalenca/PetAdoption/README.md

 - [ ] Allow liking posts
 - [ ] Allow users to donate to shelters
 - [ ] Allow shelters to view received donations
+- [ ] Change profile printing (use boxed_list())

+## Bugs
+- [ ] Pet status AVAILABLE FOR ADOPTION but no aplication form registered
+        > ask for questions immediatly after changing status to AVAILABLE FOR ADOPTION
+        > OR register standard form for all pets

 ## Extra (ideas)
 - [ ] Filter events
 - [ ] Order events by date
 - [ ] Filter social posts
 - [ ] Clean screen after each operation
+- [ ] Allow adding standard question to all application forms in the shelter

 # Author
 Wyvian Valença